Undivided Resources

 info@tuolumnetrails.org

-Camp Tuolumne Trails provides those with physical and developmental disabilities an "accommodating environment for healing, respite, education and recreation.”
-This traditional camp experience helps children foster confidence and social skills by engaging them in activities and new interests.
-The facility is fully ADA-accessible, making it easier for campers to enjoy classic activities like arts and crafts, adapted sports, gold-panning, star gazing, scavenger hunts, nature studies, music, theater, archery, and more.
-While away at camp, your child will have access to an onsite Registered Nurse 24 hours a day for medical care such as breathing treatments, g-tube feedings, and more.
+Camp Tuolumne Trails is an annual camp providing an "accommodating environment for healing, respite, education, and recreation” to those with physical and developmental disabilities.
+In this environment, campers enjoy a traditional camp experience that enables them to increase confidence, grow social skills, and develop new interests by participating in activities.
+The facility is fully ADA-accessible, making it easier for campers to enjoy classic activities like arts and crafts, adapted sports, gold panning, star gazing, scavenger hunts, nature studies, music, theater, archery, and more.
+An extra layer of safety is added with an onsite 24-hour nurse providing medical care like breathing treatments and G-tube feedings.
 Camp Tuolumne also offers a family camp, which is hosted in August and offers additional services like respite care.

-Ages and disabilities served: Children, teens, and adults with physical or developmental disabilities.
-Check out their FAQs page for more information regarding the support and care camp can provide.
+• Disabilities: Physical or developmental disabilities.
+Check out their FAQs page for more information regarding the support and care that the camp can provide.

-1:1 aide: Caregivers can attend for free after completing background checks, interviews, and approval granted.
-Camp Tuolumne can provide 1:1 support, though this is currently limited.
-If you’d like to go this route, please select “1:1 Staff” on your application so that staff can review and determine eligibility.
+• 1:1 aide: Caregivers can attend for free after completing background checks, interviews, and approval.
+1:1 staff are available for $125 per day on a first-come, first-serve basis.
+If you’d like to go this route, please select “1:1 Staff” on your application so the camp can review and determine eligibility.
 Please see their FAQs page for more information.
 Otherwise, the normal staff-to-camper ratio is 1:3.

 Camp Winning Hands